EMDR Research News November 2019

 - Summary of the APA clinical practice guideline for the treatment of PTSD in adults

 With each reference below, you will find the citation, abstract and author contact information (when available).
+Previous posting to this blog can be viewed by year in the sidebar below right (visible on computer and tablet - landscape).
+Summary listings by topic are available at EMDR Research.
 Prior quarterly summaries of journal articles can be found on the EMDRIA website and a comprehensive listing of all EMDR-related research is available at the Francine Shapiro Library.
 EMDRIA members can access recent Journal of EMDR Practice and Research articles in the member’s area on the EMDRIA website.
 JEMDR issues older than 12 months are available open access on Connect - Springer Publishing Company.

 Aternali, A., & Katz, J. (2019).
 Recent advances in understanding and managing phantom limb pain.
 F1000Res, 8. doi:10.12688/f1000research.19355.1